Co-Curricular Engagement Reporting Form

 How should we categorize the event / activity / guest expert about which you are providing information?
 Use the choices below.

-This was a guest expert who visited my class.
+This was a guest expert who visited with my class.

 This was a student organization meeting.